 Amazon has completely changed the way the world shops, and yes, that includes how we buy groceries.
 The e-commerce juggernaut offers several food delivery services including Prime Now and AmazonFresh.
-In advance of Prime Day, which promises 36 hours of big sales on Monday, July 16, we break down the differences between these two programs and what they mean for consumers.
+In advance of Prime Day, which will likely occur in mid-July again this year, we break down the differences between these two programs and what they mean for consumers.
 To use either, though, you do have to have Amazon Prime.

 Prime Now is a service that is free for all Amazon Prime members.
 Prime Now offers free delivery within two hours for an array of groceries and household products, even toys, electronics, and pet supplies.
 And given their acquisition of Whole Foods, you can also get fresh produce, meat and dairy sent directly from those stores (in case you missed it, they lowered Whole Foods prices on more than 500 items last week, and Prime members get even more savings)—but depending on where you are, other grocery stores may also be part of the service.
 For an additional fee, you can also have products like electronics or printer ink delivered to your door within an hour.
-As amazing as this service may sound, it’s only available in a few select locations, however the list of areas that have access to this program is ever-changing.
+As amazing as this service may sound, it’s only available in select locations; however, the list of areas that have access to this program is ever-changing.
 You can search for your zip code on their site to see whether or not you qualify.

 While Prime Now is available to anyone with an Amazon Prime subscription, AmazonFresh is an add-on service that costs an additional fee (as of now it’s an extra $14.99 a month).
 AmazonFresh is exclusively focused on grocery delivery (in some areas, you can even have beer delivered along with your snacks, pantry and cleaning items, and fresh fruit and veggies).
 The service allows you to schedule the delivery time that is most convenient to you—or, in some locations, you can opt for pickup if you prefer.
 The groceries are delivered (or held at the pickup location) in insulated packaging and reusable totes to help guarantee freshness.
 Unlike Prime Now, AmazonFresh deliveries are not free, unless your order exceeds a certain amount.

 Whether or not either of these services are ideal for you depends on a lot of factors, most notably your geographic location and your budget.
 But even if you’re not willing to shell out the extra bucks for door-to-door delivery, Amazon Prime members are also eligible for certain discounts at Whole Foods.
 So even if you’re doing your grocery shopping the old-fashioned way, you can still take advantage of Amazon’s price points if you have a Prime membership.
 If you want to give it a whirl, sign up for a free 30-day Amazon Prime trial.